Welcome to fixedpoint

 f.x.y.z = x.y.z

-I should probably tell you some things about me.
-I just graduated from Case Western Reserve University with my Bachelor's in Computer Science (woohoo!).
+I suppose you'd like to know a thing or two about me.
+I graduated from Case Western Reserve University with my Bachelor's in Computer Science in 2016.
 I'm currently working at Yelp on the Core Backend team and living in San Francisco.
 I guess this means I'm an Adult now.

-I think computers are really cool (and also scary, sometimes), but there are some areas of computing that I'm more passionate about than others.
+I find computers fascinating.
+They can also be scary, sometimes.
+But, there are some areas of computing that I'm more passionate about than others.

 I love talking about software craftsmanship.
 I took a course on craftsmanship (based on Code Complete) during my sophomore year, and was a TA for the course for the next two years.
 If craftsmanship interests you, feel free to reach out!
 Nothing would make me happier.